adcimon/cheatsheets/webrtc/README.md

 It is up to the application to ensure that this out-of-band signaling is performed securely and remains accessible to both peers.
 While WebRTC itself does not mandate a specific signaling protocol, efforts have been made to standardize signaling for particular use cases.
 In the broadcast and streaming industry, this need is being addressed by two emerging protocols:

-[WHIP (WebRTC-HTTP Ingestion Protocol)](https://datatracker.ietf.org/doc/rfc9725/): WHIP simplifies the process of sending media from a client to a media server by standardizing how WebRTC SDP offers and ICE candidates are exchanged over simple HTTP endpoints.
-It is designed to work well with existing HTTP-based infrastructure and CDN workflows, and is ideal for live stream ingestion into servers or cloud platforms.
+[WHIP (WebRTC-HTTP Ingestion Protocol)](https://datatracker.ietf.org/doc/rfc9725/) standardizes the process of sending media from a client to a server by standardizing how SDP offers and ICE candidates are exchanged over HTTP endpoints.
+It is designed to work well with existing HTTP-based infrastructure and CDN workflows where live streams are ingested into servers or cloud platforms.

-[WHEP (WebRTC-HTTP Egress Protocol)](https://datatracker.ietf.org/doc/draft-ietf-wish-whep/): WHEP standardizes the receiving side of a media session.
-It defines how a client can consume a WebRTC stream from a media server over HTTP-based signaling.
-This protocol enables consistent and interoperable playback mechanisms for WebRTC-based broadcast delivery.
+[WHEP (WebRTC-HTTP Egress Protocol)](https://datatracker.ietf.org/doc/draft-ietf-wish-whep/) standardizes the process of receiving media from a server to a client by standardizing how SDP offers and ICE candidates are exchanged over HTTP endpoints.
+It enables consistent and interoperable playback mechanisms for broadcast delivery.

 Both WHIP and WHEP aim to bring interoperability and simplicity to WebRTC deployments by avoiding custom signaling implementations, especially in large-scale or production-grade environments.
 They are lightweight, HTTP-based protocols that fit well into traditional media and CDN pipelines, enabling efficient real-time media transport over standardized interfaces.